khalidabdourahman/khalidabdourahman/README.md

 - 👋 Hi, I’m @khalidabdourahman
 - 👀 I’m interested in new challenge
-- 🌱 I’m currently doing data analyst
+- 🌱 I’m currently doing Finance & data analyst
 - 💞️ I’m looking to collaborate on human's not people
 - 📫 How to reach me vai baaruuabdourahman2020@gmail.com